wjdenny/wjdenny.github.io/content/@2022forte_second.md

 }
 ```

-- [ ] #task I want a way to extract notes from Pocket
-- [ ] #task I want a way to embed timestamped podcasts into obsidian.

 > No matter how many different kinds of software you use, don't leave all the knowledge they contain scattered across dozens of places you'll never think to look.
 Make sure your best findings get routed back to your notes app where you can put them all together and act on them.

 [[Avoid keeping notes on multiple platforms]]